Guide price £750,000

 Window to rear elevation, fitted worktops, plumbing and space for dishwashers and fridge/freezers.

 Glazed double doors to rear garden, door to hallway, further door to:

 A substantial wet room with fully-tiled floor and walls, featuring a freestanding bath, sunflower shower, bowl-style wash hand basin, low-level WC, extractor fan and ceiling down-lighters.

 With staircase to Hall.
 Doors giving access to:

 MASTER BEDROOM SUITE:

 The most impressive of rooms, a complete haven of history and architectural feature.
 Heavily timbered with a vaulted ceiling exposing all the roof timbers to include tye beams with elbow supporting braises and posts.
-Double-aspect with windows to front and side elevations, built-in wardrobes, radiators, door to:
+Double-aspect with windows to front and side elevations with views over the stream garden, built-in wardrobes, radiators, door to:

 Exposed ceiling timbers.
 Panelled bath, bowl style wash hand basin, WC, radiator.